adamfoneil/TreeData/README.md

 These two classes serve both as a basis for data capture as well as SQL querying.

+See my diagram at [dbdiagram.io](https://dbdiagram.io/d/5f5ec5c810a0a51c74d4da02)

+## Query techniques
+I have some wiki topics on recursive CTEs and more

 ## Data capture with `FileSystemInspector` abstract class
 I wanted to capture file system data both from local files and blob storage, but reuse the same data access code for both sources.